-Write-offs during the periods ended September 30, 2018 and December 31, 2017 relate primarily to charge-offs of principal and suspended accrued interest on impaired loans.
-Such amounts are initially provided for in the consolidated statement of comprehensive income in "credit impairment losses" and subsequently written off as incurred.
+Write-offs during the year ended September 30, 2019 and period ended September 30, 2018 relate primarily to charge-offs of principal and suspended accrued interest on impaired loans.
+Such amounts are initially provided for in the consolidated statement of comprehensive income in "Credit impairment losses" and subsequently written off as incurred.